 NHS Expenditure by Rachael Harker.
 Documents NHS expenditure since 1948; summary of the structure of the NHS and how it is financed.Jump to full report >>

-The average annual expenditure increase since 1955/56 is 3.8%.
-However, between 2000/01 and 2004/05 average annual spending growth was 8.8% which is higher than at any other time in the history of the NHS.
+The average annual expenditure increase since 1958/59 is 3.9%.
+However, between 2000/01 and 2004/05 average annual spending growth was 8.7% which is higher than at any other time in the history of the NHS.

-The focus of this note is on the structure, funding process and expenditure of the NHS in England.
+The focus of this breifing is on the structure, funding process and expenditure of the NHS in England.
 The structure and expenditure of the UK NHS is described briefly in Section 1.
 Expenditure in England is dealt with in Section 2.

 In England the largest five-year moving average in real terms spending growth (+8.7%) occurred over the period 1999/2000 to 2003/04.
-Based on inflation figures published in the March 2017 Budget, the lowest five-year moving average is set to occur over the 2015/16 to 2019/20 period (+1.1%).